-- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in West Virginia for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Tenant to Landlord (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date in West Virginia for month-to-month leases.

 - Landlord to Tenant (End of Lease) [.pdf] – no prior notice is required in West Virginia at the end of a fixed-term lease, but it is recommended to send the tenant a letter.

-- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in West Virginia for month-to-month leases or “at will” tenants that pay rent month-to-month.
+- Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days from the next payment date in West Virginia for month-to-month leases.

 Purpose.
 A West Virginia lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in West Virginia.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.